-Center for Career and Technical Personnel Preparation
+Center for Career and Technical Personnel Preparation College of Education and Educational Technology

 BTED/VOED 600 Curriculum Development in Career and Technical Education 3 cr.

 Emphasis is on processes for making curriculum decisions and guiding others in developing and updating curriculum for career and technical education.
 Current occupational standards and societal needs, as well as state and federal regulations governing career and technical education, are used as a basis for curriculum decisions.